darkoverlordofdata/muninn/readme.md

 App Server paired to Huginn

-The problem - Exspresso is a convoluted heavyweight.
+The problem - Exspresso core is bloated -
+    Redundancies with connect.js
+    new controller object for each request

 The solution - Huginn and Muninn